material-components/material-components-web/packages/mdc-select/README.md

 #### Disabled options

-Add the `mdc-list-item--disabled` class to list items that are disabled.
+Add the `mdc-deprecated-list-item--disabled` class to list items that are disabled.
 Disabled list items are removed from the list items index and are ignored entirely.
 You cannot programmatically select a disabled list item.